lucasdyspo/lucasdyspo/README.md

  <!-- About section -->

 ---
-✨ I'm a frontend engineer and a developer advocate at Cloudflare passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.
+✨ I'm a web developer focused on building robust and scalable solutions using Python/Django for the backend and React for the frontend, passionate about making the web accessible to everyone and i also like to ask for opinions on my study projects

-I love sharing my knowledge with others, and I do that through content creation on my Blog and YouTube channel.
-I'm a [GitHub Star](https://stars.github.com/profiles/lauragift21/), Media Developer Expert at Cloudinary, an Auth0 Ambassador, and Nuxt.js Ambassador.
-When I'm not coding, you can find me geeking about photography and exploring different ways of documenting stories using photography.
+.

+I haveexperience in web development, working on projects ranging from enterprise systems to SaaS platforms.
+I've tackled challenges such as API integrations, system scalability, and improving user experience.

+🎯 Objective:
+To help companies and projects achieve their technological goals using the best development practices while always learning something new along the way.

 <!-- code gif-->